braze-inc/braze-docs/_docs/_home/content_management/pages.md

 | `HEADING`           | The title of your Heading 2 section.                                                                                                                                                                                                        |
 | `CONTENT`           | The body paragraph for your Heading 2 section.                                                                                                                                                                                              |

 You may add additional metadata and headings as needed, this template is just to get you started.
-For the full list of supported YAML metadata, see [Metadata](../../../_docs/_home/metadata.md).
+For the full list of supported YAML metadata, see [YAML front matter]({{sitebase.url}}/docs/home/yaml_front_matter).

 When you're ready to add content to your new page, continue to [Modifying a page](#modifying-a-page).